AlvaroRey/P3Steel_V4_20x30/README.md

 # P3Steel_V4_20x30

-Version 4.0 (By Alvaro Rey and Daniel Torres) From Version 3.0 (By Ghosthawk) with the listed changes The extruder no longer hits the Z axis top bracket
+Version 4.0 (By Alvaro Rey and Daniel Torres) From P3steel by Iroby with the listed changes The extruder no longer hits the Z axis top bracket
 Y axis belt tensioner ( that may be placed printed or metallic ) Weight reduction cutting as much material as possible